dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2888: Preparing students for diverse challenges is vital.
+### T2888: Students should be equipped to navigate the job market and society.

 |Support|
 |---|